ETP Client for web traffic

 - ETP Client sends requests to the enterprise proxy.
 ETP Client allows the enterprise proxy to decide whether requests to internal websites or resources are handled by the enterprise proxy or by ETP Client.

 - In this scenario, ETP Client does not overwrite local web proxy settings.
 As a result, ETP Client probes the enterprise proxy to determine what status to show.
-The protected status appears because proxy chaining is configured and the enterprise proxy forwards traffic to ETP Proxy.
+The protected status appears because proxy chaining is configured and the enterprise proxy forwards traffic to SIA Proxy.

-When ETP Client is not configured to overwrite local web proxy settings or transparent traffic interception is not enabled, the client probes ETP Proxy to determine what status to show.
+When ETP Client is not configured to overwrite local web proxy settings or transparent traffic interception is not enabled, the client probes SIA Proxy to determine what status to show.
 The status indicates the user’s device is not protected because proxy chaining is not set up.

 For more information on the statuses, see ETP Client on desktop computers and machines.